zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab1.md

     > To configure Secret Detection to use non-default behavior, you can override the **secret_detection** job definition and add variables inside it.
     >
-    > A full list of Secret Detection variables can be found in the <a target="_blank" href="https://docs.gitlab.com/ee/user/application_security/secret_detection/#available-cicd-variables">documentation</a>.
+    > A full list of Secret Detection variables can be found in the [https://docs.gitlab.com/ee/user/application_security/secret_detection/#available-cicd-variables"](documentation).

-1. Your `.gitlab-ci.yml` file will now look like this.
+1. Your `.gitlab-ci.yml` file will now look like this:

     ```yml
     stages: